-The organization of the JEDDT is an institutional project whose aim is to train 3rd-year bachelor students at the University of Namur in the multiple challenges of the transition to sustainable development, in its social, environmental, economic and democratic dimensions.
+The organization of the JEDDT is an institutional project that aims to educate 3rd-year bachelor students at the University of Namur about the multiple issues involved in the transition to sustainable development, in its social, environmental, economic, cultural and democratic dimensions.

 360-degree vision

-In order to promote a holistic approach to the issue, students have the opportunity to attend 6 lectures on the challenges posed by sustainable development and transition from the angle of the various disciplines taught at UNamur.
+In order to promote a holistic approach to the issue, students attend six lectures in the first term on the challenges of sustainable development and transition from the perspective of the different disciplines taught at UNamur.
+After each lecture, students are required to verify their knowledge through an iterative test.

 - Medicine: One Health, one health, human, animal and planetary

-At the end of the experience, students will have the opportunity to present the fruit of the team's reflection to the public through a creative medium (poster, speech, podcast, etc.) and to challenge themselves in a debate conducted with experts and representatives of civil society.
-Evaluation is continuous, taking into account the various deliverables expected as well as participation in activities.
-Participation in JEDDT can be valorized as part of a faculty or cross-disciplinary UE and/or as an Extra-Academic Student Commitment.
+At the end of the experiment, the students will have the opportunity to present the fruit of the team's reflection to the public through a creative medium (poster, speech, podcast, etc.) in the presence of experts and representatives of civil society.
+Evaluation is continuous, taking into account the various deliverables expected at each stage of the process.

 The project team

 The project is a unifying one within UNamur.
-It is led by Professor Amélie Lachapelle, (Faculty of Law) , Professor Grégoire Wieërs, and Caroline Canon (Faculty of Medicine).
+It is spearheaded by Professor Amélie Lachapelle, (Faculty of Law), Professor Grégoire Wieërs, and Caroline Canon (Faculty of Medicine).
 The project is also intended to be transformative and formative for the institution and the teachers involved.

 Amélie Lachapelle, professor in the Faculty of Law, and Grégoire Wieërs, professor in the Faculty of Medicine, are both behind new courses in their faculties linked to transition and sustainable development (Droit & Transition; One Health : une seule santé).
 A dozen teachers from 7 different faculties are directly involved in the project, through lectures and pedagogical support.
 Caroline Canon (Faculty of Medicine) is in charge of the pedagogical coordination aspect of this project.